How I Use Coconut Oil For Shaving: Benefits + Results + Mistakes

 Success!

 Not only is coconut oil shaving very easy, but it moisturizes while I shave.
-I’m silky smooth afterwards and I love it, especially if I add another coat of coconut oil once I’m out of the shower.
+I’m silky smooth afterward and I love it, especially if I add another coat of coconut oil once I’m out of the shower.

 shaving with coconut oil